Treatment

 Your Consultation

 Osteopaths are healthcare professionals who are specifically trained in diagnosing health issues.
-At the start of your first appointment, I will ask you questions about your medical history and lifestyle, as well as any symptoms you may be experiencing.
+At the start of your first appointment, I will ask you questions about your medical history, lifestyle, and any symptoms you may be experiencing.
 This is very important as it will help me to make an accurate diagnosis and suggest appropriate treatment.

 I will write down what you tell me in your records.
 These will be treated as confidential in accordance with standards of practice set out by the General Osteopathic Council and the Data Protection Act 1998.
 If you wish, you may request a copy of your notes, but you may be charged an administration fee for this.